Conducting Historical Research on Screenwriters and Projects

 The Media History Digital Library is a free online resource, featuring millions of pages of books and magazines from the histories of film, broadcasting, and recorded sound.
 These have all been digitized from their original paper format and are fully text searchable through the Lantern search portal.
 The bulk of the digitized content spans the early 1900s through early 1960s.

 The Screen Writers Guild journal, The Screen Writer (published 1945-1948), is included in MHDL and is a great source for information about Guild activities in the beginning of the McCarthy and Blacklist era, in addition to information about people, titles and companies.
+The entire run can be found online here.
 Screen Guilds Magazine was a joint publication of SWG and Screen Actors Guild from when our two guilds were founded during 1934-1936.
 These issues have been digitized and can be found here.
-All of these files live at the freely accessible Internet Archive.
+Both of these publications can be found at the freely accessible Internet Archive.

 “The Internet Archive, a 501(c)(3) non-profit, is building a digital library of Internet sites and other cultural artifacts in digital form.
 Like a paper library, we provide free access to researchers, historians, scholars, the print disabled, and the general public.
 Our mission is to provide Universal Access to All Knowledge.”